Arcade Fire's Win Butler appears in new Bill and Ted Face the Music trailer

 The first glimpse of the long-awaited sequel was unveiled earlier today (June 9), with Alex Winter and Keanu Reeves reprising their roles as Ted ‘Theodore’ Logan and Bill S. Preston respectively.

-Shortly after the clip landed online, fan account Arcade Fire Tube clocked that the band’s Win Butler features in one scene.
-“I have so many questions!” a tweet reads in response to his involvement.
+Shortly after the clip landed online, fan account Arcade Fire Tube clocked that the band leader features in one scene.
+“I have so many questions!” a tweet reads in response to the musician’s involvement.

 I have so many questions! #BillandTedFaceTheMusic pic.twitter.com/17NVfwfriS